Environment | In harmony with nature

 Assessment of drainage system at Bridgestone Americas (BSAM)

-In order to minimize the potential risk of business operations on water resources, before constructing the Aiken Off Road Radial Plant (U.S.), which began operations in 2014 as the production base of large and ultra-large radial tires for construction and mining vehicles, the Group created a drainage basin map.
+The Aiken Off Road Radial Plant (U.S.) began operations in 2014 as the production base of large and ultra-large radial tires for construction and mining vehicles.
+In order to minimize the potential risk of business operations on water resources, Bridgestone created a drainage basin map prior to the plant’s construction.
 This map was created to support a preliminary assessment of the potential impact of the plant’s construction on the river basin.
 The risk assessment findings for water resources on and near the site were reflected in the plant’s design.
-As a result, the Group was careful to install appropriate drainage treatment and water storage facilities, specifying a drainage system that best suited natural drainage properties.
-It also built drainage ditches to prevent seepage of facility wastewater into surrounding onsite wetlands even during heavy rainfall in order to preserve the area’s biodiversity.
+As a result, Bridgestone was careful to install appropriate drainage treatment and water storage facilities, specifying a drainage system that best suited natural drainage properties.
+It also built drainage ditches to prevent seepage of facility wastewater into surrounding onsite wetlands even during heavy rainfall, in order to help preserve the area’s biodiversity.

 Initiatives in water stress areas

-In 2023, the amount of water withdrawal at its production sites in water stress areas of the Group was 2,493,000m2, a decrease of 8.1% from the previous year.
-In these sites, the Group is working on developing and implementing Water Stewardship Plans based on the Water Stewardship Policy.
+In 2024, the amount of water withdrawal at its production sites in water stress areas of the Group was 2,341,000m2, a decrease of 5.4% from the previous year.
+In these sites, Bridgestone is working on developing and implementing Water Stewardship Plans based on the Water Stewardship Policy.
 The site-based plans may involve local stakeholders, depending on local water conditions.

-This partnership realizes the Group's long-term vision of minimizing its footprint while enhancing its environmental contribution by reducing impact of water discharge and water withdrawal in the water stress area.
+This partnership realizes Bridgestone's long-term vision of minimizing its footprint while enhancing its environmental contribution by reducing the impact of water discharge and water withdrawal in the water stress area.

 Reducing impact of water withdrawal

-The Group has set continuous improvement of water withdrawal intensity as one of its key actions to reduce water withdrawal and improve water use efficiency through innovation and continuous improvement.
-As one of the activities to achieve Milestone 2030, the Group is continuously working to improve water withdrawal intensity year by year (such as 1% improvement) through the Plan-Do-Check-Act (PDCA) cycle.
-In the reporting year, the total amount of water withdrawal was reduced by 6.3% compared to 2019, but the weighted average reduction rate of water withdrawal intensity worsened by 3.1% due to the impact of fluctuations in production volume.
+Bridgestone has set continuous improvement of water withdrawal intensity as one of its key actions to reduce water withdrawal and improve water use efficiency through innovation and continuous improvement.
+As one of the activities to achieve Milestone 2030, Bridgestone is working to improve water withdrawal intensity year by year (such as 1% improvement) through the Plan-Do-Check-Act (PDCA) cycle.
+In the reporting year, the total amount of water withdrawal was reduced by 9.0% compared to 2019, but the weighted average reduction rate of water withdrawal intensity worsened by 5.9% due to the impact of fluctuations in production volume.

 Bridgestone’s water withdrawal is verified by LRQA Limited, a third-party institution, to ensure the accuracy and transparency of this information.

-The Group reuses or recycles water at manufacturing facilities worldwide.
-The Group is also working on using water resources more efficiently and reducing water consumption by improving production processes and utilizing harvested rainwater where possible.
+Bridgestone reuses or recycles water at manufacturing facilities worldwide.
+Bridgestone is also working on using water resources more efficiently and reducing water consumption by improving production processes and utilizing harvested rainwater where possible.

-For example, at the Izmit facility in Turkey operated by the Group, employees identified ways to reduce the site’s dependence on groundwater.
+For example, at the Bridgestone Izmit facility in Turkey, employees identified ways to reduce the site’s dependence on groundwater.
 This included recovering, treating and using rainwater and wastewater.
-Through these steps – and an education campaign on the importance of using water wisely – the facility cut its water withdrawal by nearly half over 10 years.
+Through these steps and an education campaign on the importance of using water wisely, the facility has cut its groundwater withdrawal by 80% absolute vs.2008.
+In addition, the facility has increased its recycled water usage amount five times since 2021.

 Utilizing rainwater

-Rainwater is harvested and utilized at several of the Group’s plants.
+Rainwater is harvested and utilized at several of Bridgestone’s plants.
 At these plants, rainwater is collected and used in operations or for watering plants on the site.

-For example, the Bridgestone Australia Ltd. Bandag factory can currently harvest over eight five million liters of rainwater per year to support local manufacturing processes.
+For example, Bandag Manufacturing Pty Ltd. in Australia can currently harvest around five million liters of rainwater per year to support local manufacturing processes.

 Water conservation system at Mexico Carbon Manufacturing SA de CV (MXCB)